-- 4.1.77 Redshank Tringia totanus have a wide, though fragmented distribution across temperate and steppe Eurasia, from Iceland in the west, through continental Europe to the Russian Far East.
+4.1.76 Redshank Tringia totanus have a wide, though fragmented distribution across temperate and steppe Eurasia, from Iceland in the west, through continental Europe to the Russian Far East.
 In Europe, Redshanks breed in nearly all countries.
 However, they are most abundant in the countries of eastern Europe, Britain and Ireland, Scandinavia and the Low Countries.
-Throughout its European distribution, the species breeds on inland and coastal wet grasslands and coastal saltmarshes. - 4.1.78 The GB population of Redshank is estimated at 120,000 individuals (Musgrove et al. 2011) which represents approximately 43.6% of the biogeographic population (275,000; Delany et al. 2009; Wetlands International 2012).
+Throughout its European distribution, the species breeds on inland and coastal wet grasslands and coastal saltmarshes.

+- 4.1.77 The GB population of Redshank is estimated at 120,000 individuals (Musgrove et al. 2011) which represents approximately 43.6% of the biogeographic population (275,000; Delany et al. 2009; Wetlands International 2012).
 Of the GB population, 38.8% (46,584; Stroud et al. 2016) are found within SPA sites for which this species is a qualifying feature.
-The species is considered to be a declining species of conservation concern in Europe and is an Amber listed Bird of Conservation Concern in the UK due to the presence of an important non-breeding population and a recent decline in the breeding population.

-- 4.1.79 Redshank breed locally across most of the UK.
+The species is considered to be a declining species of conservation concern in Europe and is an Amber listed Bird of Conservation Concern in the UK due to the presence of an important non-breeding population and a recent decline in the breeding population. - 4.1.78 Redshank breed locally across most of the UK.
 Highest breeding densities are found on the East Anglian and north-western coasts of England where nesting occurs on saltmarshes and on adjacent wet grassland habitats.
 Some of the highest breeding densities occur on machair habitats in the Western Isles of Scotland and the Inner Hebrides, as well as on low-intensity agricultural land in Orkney and Shetland and certain areas of managed coastal grassland.
 Redshank roost on the RSPB Islands, Farlington Marshes, Oysterbeds, Kench Spit, Kench Railway Bank, Eastney Lake Spit and on the beach on the north side of Kendalls Wharf in Langstone Harbour.
-In Chichester harbour, they roost at Thorney Deeps, on artificial structures such as pontoons, and at the main bird roosts such as Gutner Point, Pilsey Island and Ella Nore spit (Rowsell, MacCallum and Smith, and Hughes 2017 Pers Comm, cited in Natural England 2018a). - 4.1.80 The species is threatened by the loss of breeding and wintering habitats through agricultural intensification, wetland drainage, flood control, afforestation, land reclamation, industrial development encroachment of Spartina spp. on mudflats, improvement of marginal grasslands, coastal barrage construction and heavy grazing.
+In Chichester harbour, they roost at Thorney Deeps, on artificial structures such as pontoons, and at the main bird roosts such as Gutner Point, Pilsey Island and Ella Nore spit (Rowsell, MacCallum and Smith, and Hughes 2017 Pers Comm, cited in Natural England 2018a). - 4.1.79 The species is threatened by the loss of breeding and wintering habitats through agricultural intensification, wetland drainage, flood control, afforestation, land reclamation, industrial development encroachment of Spartina spp. on mudflats, improvement of marginal grasslands, coastal barrage construction and heavy grazing.
 The species is also threatened by disturbance on intertidal mudflats from construction work (UK) and foot-traffic on footpaths.
-The species is also susceptible to avian influenza and may be threatened by future outbreaks of the virus (BirdLife International 2020). - 4.1.81 By 2050, under a medium emissions scenario, spring passage numbers of non-breeding Redshank within SPA sites are anticipated by CHAINSPAN, with moderate confidence, to increase by up to 25%. - 4.1.82 As shown in Table 4.9 Chichester Harbour maintains nationally important numbers of Redshank (over 940 individuals); levels for internationally significant populations are set at 2,400 individuals.
+The species is also susceptible to avian influenza and may be threatened by future outbreaks of the virus (BirdLife International 2020). - 4.1.80 By 2050, under a medium emissions scenario, spring passage numbers of non-breeding Redshank within SPA sites are anticipated by CHAINSPAN, with moderate confidence, to increase by up to 25%. - 4.1.81 As shown in Table 4.10 Chichester Harbour maintains nationally important numbers of Redshank (over 940 individuals); levels for internationally significant populations are set at 2,400 individuals which the harbours collectively meet in most years.

-Survey Area 09/10 10/11 11/12 12/13 13/14 5 yr Avg Chichester Harbour 2,028 1,873 2,137 (1,790) 1,953 1,998 14/15 15/16 16/17 17/18 18/19 5 yr Avg Chichester Harbour 2,139 (1,649) 1,595 1,728 1,686 1,787
+Survey Area 09/10 10/11 11/12 12/13 13/14 5 yr Avg Chichester Harbour 2,028 1,873 2,137 (1,790) 1,953 1,998 - Langstone Harbour 952 871 895 679 947 869 - 14/15 15/16 16/17 17/18 18/19 5 yr Avg 19/20 Chichester Harbour 2,139 (1,649) 1,595 1,728 1,686 1,787 1,607

-Table 4.9: WeBS Core Count data for Redshank
+Table 4.10: WeBS Core Count data for Redshank